Reliability · 8 modules

 Site Reliability Engineering

 Reliability as an engineering discipline, explained from first principles.
-Learn SLIs, SLOs and error budgets, incident response, toil, DORA metrics and resilience — and remember it with spaced repetition.
+Learn SLIs, SLOs and error budgets, golden signals and burn-rate alerting, incident response, safe releases, toil and DORA metrics — and remember it with spaced repetition.

 flashcards